 Dating right back to 1622, by holding your reception here you’d be joining an illustrious list of kings, queens and courtiers who have been wined and dined here throughout the building’s rich and fascinating past.
 Breathtakingly beautiful and sure to make you and all your guests feel rightfully special, there are a plethora of original features and ornate details that bring guaranteed atmosphere and a real sense of occasion to proceedings.
 Its convenient location means it is also very well served by nearby transport links.

 Also benefitting from an excellent location, 10-11 Carlton House Terrace can be found in Westminster, with Piccadilly Circus and Charing Cross stations within easy reach, and with each of the traditionally finished function rooms boasting wonderful views out onto The Mall and St James’s Park.
-As for the rooms themselves, there are 10 in total to choose from, keeping your options with regards to capacity very much open.
+As for the rooms themselves, there are 10 in total to choose from, keeping your options with regards to capacity and budget very much open.
 Catering can be organised for up to 135 guests, though a variety of different seating and standing arrangements can be implemented.

 This stunning LSO St Luke’s is a great compromise between a traditional building and modern amenities.
 Great for weddings with a big guest list, and their remarkable lighting systems are included in the hire.

 Described as the ‘cultural heartbeat of London’ by Damien Hirst, the ICA has certainly cemented its place at the very forefront of the city’s vibrant events scene, particularly within the creative world.
 All under one roof, you can expect to find an impressive range of 18th century reception rooms, a fully-equipped theatre and state-of-the-art cinema spaces, giving you plenty of options to work with.
 The experienced team and in-house caterers will happily work alongside you to create an entirely bespoke and memorable experience.